InstructCoder: Instruction Tuning Large Language Models for Code Editing: Abstract

 \section{Abstract}

 Code editing encompasses a variety of pragmatic tasks that developers deal with daily.
 Despite its relevance and practical usefulness, automatic code editing remains an underexplored area in the evolution of deep learning models, partly due to data scarcity.
-In this work, we explore the use of large language models (LLMs) to edit code based on user instructions, covering a broad range of implicit tasks such as comment insertion, code optimization, and code refactoring.
-To facilitate this, we introduce InstructCoder, the first dataset designed to adapt LLMs for general-purpose code editing, containing high-diversity code-editing tasks.
+In this work, we explore the use of Large Language Models (LLMs) to edit code based on user instructions.
+Evaluated on a novel human-written execution-based benchmark dubbed \textbf{EditEval}, we found current models often struggle to fulfill the instructions.
+In light of this, we contribute \textbf{InstructCoder}, the first instruction-tuning dataset designed to adapt LLMs for general-purpose code editing, containing high-diversity code-editing tasks such as comment insertion, code optimization, and code refactoring.
 It consists of over 114,000 instruction-input-output triplets and covers multiple distinct code editing scenarios.
-The dataset is systematically expanded through an iterative process that commences with code editing data sourced from GitHub commits as seed tasks.
-Seed and generated tasks are used subsequently to prompt ChatGPT for more task data.
-Our experiments demonstrate that open-source LLMs fine-tuned on InstructCoder can edit code correctly based on users' instructions most of the time , exhibiting unprecedented code-editing performance levels.
-Such results suggest that proficient instruction-finetuning can lead to significant amelioration in code-editing abilities.
-The dataset and the source code are available at \url{https://github.com/qishenghu/CodeInstruct}.
+The collection process starts with filtered commit data sourced from GitHub Python repositories as seeds.
+Subsequently, the dataset is systematically expanded through an iterative process, where both seed and generated tasks are used to prompt ChatGPT for more data.
+Our findings reveal that open-source LLMs fine-tuned on InstructCoder can significantly enhance the accuracy of code edits, exhibiting superior code-editing performance matching advanced proprietary LLMs.